DEGJS/fetchUtils/README.md

 ### .getHTML(url [, fetchParams [, options]])
 Returns: `Promise`
 Perform a request to an endpoint that returns HTML-encoded data.
+Sets the `Accept` option on request header to `text/html`.

 ### .getJSON(url [, fetchParams [, options]])
 Returns: `Promise`
 Perform a request to an endpoint that returns JSON-encoded data.
+Sets the `Accept` option on request header to `application/json`.

 The parameters for the `.getHTML()` and `.getJSON()` methods are outlined below: